hajame/RandomDungeonGenerator2000/documentation/test_report.md

 It can be seen that when n + m doubles, the average time quadruples.
 This suggests a time complexity of `O((n+m)^2)`, which is not line with the initial time estimation of `O(n+m)`, given in the [Project specifications document](https://github.com/hajame/RandomDungeonGenerator2000/blob/master/documentation/specifications.md).

+#### Suggestions for optimization

-As phase 2: 'fill remaining space with a maze' is the most time-demanding phase, more optimization there could lead to a faster, more efficient algorithm.
+As __phase 2: 'fill remaining space with a maze'__ is the most time-demanding phase, more optimization there could lead to a faster, more efficient algorithm.